Laurentian Environmental Center

-Laurentian Environmental Learning Center (LEC) is an educational outdoors camp area located in Arrowhead Lake in Britt, Minnesota, in the Superior National Forest.
+Laurentian Environmental Learning Center (LEC) is an educational outdoors camp area located at Arrowhead Lake in Britt, Minnesota, in the Superior National Forest.

 Schools and other organizations go to LEC to learn about the outdoors.
-It is equipped with activities that enhances recreation skills.
+It is equipped with activities that enhance recreation skills.
 The activities provided are also hands on and discovery oriented.
 The center is well known for their wind energy curriculum.
 This curriculum is the created by the teamwork of Laurentian Environmental Staff, Minnesota Department of Commerce, Great River Energy and Minnesota Power.
 It is owned and operated by Mounds View Public Schools.
 It is accredited by The Commission on International and Trans-Regional Accreditation (CITA).

 Facilities

 At LEC there are 160 beds for large and small groups.
 There are also five large classroom halls, a main lodge, and a dining center.